Unit test system

 using TestItemRunner

-As the above syntax suggests filters can be more general, see the TestItemRunner documentation for more details.
+As the above syntax suggests filters can be more general, using the ti.filename, ti.name and/or ti.tags fields passed to the filter.

 Developing unit tests